Twenty-one states are reporting increased Covid-19 cases as experts warn of a fall surge - KVIA

 Florida surpassed 700,000 cases of coronavirus on Sunday, according to data from Johns Hopkins University, and the virus has killed more than 14,000 people in the state.

-Up until now, mandating mask wearing in public and slowly reopening has helped to keep the coronavirus case count down in Miami, Suarez said.
-He’s concerned that the changes in the state are coming as flu season ramps up and schools prepare for in-person learning to begin in mid-October.
+Mandating mask wearing in public and slowly reopening has helped to keep the coronavirus case count down in Miami, Suarez said.
+He’s concerned the changes in the state are coming as flu season ramps up and schools prepare for in-person learning to begin in mid-October.

 “We’ll see in the next couple of weeks whether (the governor’s) right about his perspective.
 But if he’s wrong about his perspective … it’s going to be very, very, very difficult for him and it’s going to be a very difficult time, because it’s in the middle of flu season,” Suarez said.